deadc0de6/cploy/README.md

 After adding a task, make sure to check the daemon to see if the task has been added successfully with `cploy daemon info`.
-In case it wasn't, checking the logs in `/tmp/cploy/cploy.log` that usually allows to identify the issue.
+In case it wasn't, checking the logs in `/tmp/cploy/cploy.log` usually allows to identify the issue.

+Once a new task is added, *cploy* will start by copying any local existing files to the remote directory to initiate the mirror.
+Then, any change to the local directory is applied on the remote.

 Requirements: